 Students will complete the Do Now in 5 minutes.

-The aim of this Do-Now is for students to understand how something as minuscule as the presence of a negative sign can change the entire outcome of an equation.
+The aim of this Do-Now is to remind students of how the presence of a negative sign changes an equation.
 The Do-Now and today's lesson both allow students to practice MP6, as students will be solving equations and must pay special attention to accuracy.

 We will review the answers to the Do-Now aloud.
-I will ask students to score their own paper, and to keep their Do-Now out on their desk as a guide if they feel like they are still struggling with this skill.
+I will ask students to score their own paper.

-Next, a student will read the objective: "SWBAT graph linear functions in standard form by solving the equation of the line for its y-coordinate".
+Next, a student will read the objective: "SWBAT write the equation of lines that are parallel and perpendicular."

 Two volunteers will give a short summary about what we learned in class today.
-I will then ask students to share some of the advantages and disadvantages of the two different methods we have used to graph lines in standard form (using intercepts vs solving for y).
-Students will then complete an Exit Card.
-The exit cards should be graded directly after class, and the students should then be grouped by the percentage of correct questions for our next class.
+I will then ask students to describe how they can use a coordinate plane to check their answers when graphing equations of a line that are parallel and perpendicular.
+Students will then complete an exit card.
+The exit cards should be graded directly after class, and the students should then be grouped by the percentage of correct questions for the review during our next class.